Things To Do In Port Renfrew

 We are not the boastful kind, but when it comes to the size and scale of nature found here, we are in a league of our own.
 It is little wonder these aromatic forests are compared with royalty: crowns, towers, kings.
 Our beaches are protected homes to hundreds of species of plants and animals.
 It is also the terminus for the Juan de Fuca Marine Trail and West Coast Trail.
 Hours of fun for beachcombers of all ages can be had.
 There is no shortage of things to do in Port Renfrew and we hope the list below will get your started!

-Explore our West Coast waters and discover the wildlife, history, and geography firsthand with one of our Whale watching adventures.
+Explore our West Coast waters and discover the wildlife, history, and geography firsthand with one of Orca Spirit‘s Whale watching adventures.
 While whales spout, glimpse eagles in the air and black bears playing hide and seek in the majestic Old Growth forests that fringe the coastline.
-With daily departures from our on-site marina (June-September) you’ll have many oppurtunities to compliment your summer stay with an excursion.
+These tours are closed for the 2023 season and we will update on their return.

 Click Here for more information.